 Gangtok - The name Gangtok is taken from the Sikkimese word for 'hilltop'.
-It is perched atop a ridge of the Himalaya and is the capital of Sikkim.
+It is perched atop a ridge of the Himalayas and is the capital of Sikkim.
 The town itself, whilst still steeped in tradition and custom, is rapidly embracing the modern world.
-The region is famous for the exotic and colourful flowers including the Rhododendron, Orchids and Blue Poppies.
+The region is famous for the exotic and colourful flowers including rhododendrons, orchids and blue poppies.

-Day 10: Gangtok Meals: B, L, D
+Day 10: Gangtok

-Explore Enchey Monastery this morning located on a hilltop above Gangtok - please refer to Appropriate Dress below.

-Next visit Sikkim Research Institute of Technology (SRIT) and Do Drul Chorten.
+Explore Enchey Monastery this morning, located on a hilltop above Gangtok - please refer to Appropriate Dress below.
+In travel information section Next visit Sikkim Research Institute of Technology (SRIT) and Do Drul Chorten.